Success stories from Pipeline Media Group's writer and filmmaker contest winners. . . .

 - Henry Dunham (writer/director, The Standoff at Sparrow Creek)

-Robert De Niro Stars in Script Pipeline Contest-Winning Script
+Robert De Niro Stars in Script Pipeline Contest-Winning Screenplay

-The Script Pipeline contest-winning screenplay Shrapnel was turned into the film Killing Season, starring Robert De Niro and John Travolta.
-Corsan and Millennium Films produced the action/thriller and rehashed the original plot during development.
-It was released in 2013.
+The Script Pipeline contest-winning screenplay Shrapnel by Evan Daugherty was turned into the film Killing Season, starring Robert De Niro and John Travolta.
+Corsan and Millennium Films helmed the action/thriller and rehashed the original plot during development.

 – Other Notable PMG Success Stories –

-- Andy Tennant (Hitch, Sweet Home Alabama) set to direct the Script Pipeline finalist screenplay Everything's Gonna Be Okay, written by Jen Goldson.
+- Andy Tennant (Hitch, Sweet Home Alabama) is set to direct the Script Pipeline finalist screenplay Everything's Gonna Be Okay, written by Jen Goldson.
 It will be Jen's third produced film after meeting execs at the Script Pipeline writer/industry event, joining the romcom Off the Menu, directed by Jay Silverman and starring Santino Fontana (Crazy Ex-Girlfriend) and Dania Ramirez (Devious Maids), and the thriller Snatched, produced by Nasser Entertainment.
-Off the Menu released in 2018 and screened at the Toronto International Film Festival (TIFF).

 - Kevin Jones, winner of the Great TV Show Idea Competition and a three-time Script Pipeline Screenwriting Competition finalist, signed with management after extensive development with Script Pipeline's senior execs, who helped turn his contest-winning pitch into a pilot script.
 The project was shopped to major networks, which secured numerous meetings for Kevin.

 - Director Scott Speer (Midnight Sun) is set to helm Script Pipeline finalist and "Recommend" writer Greg Wayne's dark romcom S21.
 Catapult and Needle's Eye producing.